 In this episode of Coffee with Carl, attorney Carl Zoellner explains the factors that go into developing raw land and breaks down one potential way to structure these kinds of deals.

 Updated October 13, 2020

-Something I’ve received more questions about recently is how to potentially set up a raw land development deal.
+Something I’ve received more questions about recently is how to potentially set up a raw land development deal and the best business structure to use.
 When thinking about land development deals, there are a couple things you want to look at first.